REQUEST COURSE INFORMATION

 - Outline the standard terms utilized by the insurance industry

-- Compare fee-for-service programs, HMOs, and PPOs
+- Compare fee-for-service courses, HMOs, and PPOs

 - Outline the fundamental requirements for insurance coverage by the Medicare, Medicaid, TRICARE, and CHAMPVA plans